Menu

 Another free swim spot for you, Seljavallalaug is one of the original bathing pools in Iceland, dating back to 1923.
 It’s located on the south coast of Iceland in a cluster of hills, not far from Skógafoss waterfall.

-The pool is warm rather than hot, typically at a temperature between 20-30°C (68-86°F).
+The pool is warm rather than hot, typically at 20-30°C (68-86°F).
 You’ll also notice the green colour of the water, which is caused by algae.

 You can access Seljavallalaug from a nearby parking lot.
 The walk takes around 20 minutes, leading you through a scenic river valley.
-There’s an on-site changing room but the facilities are very basic, so it’s a good idea to come prepared, and to take any rubbish away with you.
+There’s an on-site changing room, but the facilities are basic, so it’s a good idea to come prepared and to take any rubbish away with you.

 Seljavallalaug pool in South Iceland